sderosiaux/golb/pages/2017-01-2x-htcbms-p3-circuit-breakers/index.md

 ## Akka

 Akka is not to present anymore.
 It's quite idiomatic in Scala nowadays.
-It provides a full-featured [circuit-breaker](http://doc.akka.io/docs/akka/current/common/circuitbreaker.html) using an Akka `Scheduler`.
+It provides a full-featured [circuit-breaker](http://doc.akka.io/docs/akka/current/common/circuitbreaker.html) using a Akka `Scheduler`.
 It works mostly async-ly but supports sync calls (just by wrapping the call into a `Future` and `Await`ing it).

 Its API is quite similar to Failsafe's.

-Let's manually trigger the success and the fail to make it go through the states:
+Let's manually trigger the success and the fail to make it go through the different states:

 ```scala
 libraryDependencies += "com.typesafe.akka" %% "akka-actor" % "2.4.16"